hstarmans/ldgraphy/README.md

 Work in Progress
 ----------------
 The project is work on progress.
 Currently, it is possible to reach a phase-locked loop with the Hexastorm and sent lines to the scanner via Python 3.
 A resolution below 100 micrometers can be obtained.
 The stepper motors can be moved and homed via the limit switches.
 The scanhad is mounted on a frame.
 The power of the laser can be set via a digital potentiometer.
+The firmware is currently under change.
+The beaglebone cape is ported from v0.1 to v0.2 [Firestarterrepo](https://github.com/hstarmans/firestarter).

 Image used
 --------------